 NUMB BUMS was the second community band formed by BUMS.
 Established in 2013, and the group made its debut festival performance at SPRUKE that year.
-In case you’re wondering, the name stands for Northside Ukulele Musicians Branch of the Brisbane Ukulele Musicians Society Inc. BUMS Inc members who are interested in joining a community band are welcome to come and ‘test the water’ at the group’s weekly sessions at 7:00 pm on Monday evenings at the Zillmere Community Hall on Murphy Road.
-If you want to know more, please email the Gigmeister (firstname.lastname@example.org).
+In case you’re wondering, the name stands for Northside Ukulele Musicians Branch of the Brisbane Ukulele Musicians Society Inc. BUMS Inc members who are interested in joining a community band are welcome to come and ‘test the water’ at the group’s weekly sessions on Monday evenings at the Zillmere Community Hall on Murphy Road.
+Band members arrive at 6:30 pm to set up for a 6:45 pm start.
+If you want to know more, please email the Gigmeister (email@example.com).
 One of the band’s lead singers, Peter Grace, tells us about the bands activities for 2018.

 For me, it’s been another entertaining year as a member of NUMB BUMS.
 We are the BUMS community band based on the Northside of Brisbane.